 Albert Jr., Dr. Johnston’s son, revealed his family’s story to movie producer Louis de Rochemont a few years after he learned the truth from his parents.
 De Rochemont used the story as the inspiration for Lost Boundaries.
 The film depicts prominent white stars Mel Ferrer and Beatrice Pearson in the leading roles without the presence of any African Americans.
 This fact shows that even in a story about a family who was black, Hollywood producers still felt it was necessary to have an exclusively white cast.
 Dr. Johnston’s story and the film Lost Boundaries are examples of the strain that passing puts on family relationships and the measures African Americans who passed for white took to ensure their identities remained a secret.

-Oscar Micheaux, a pioneer in the race film industry, directed and produced over forty feature films throughout his career, gaining support from black people across the country.
-Race movies such as The Homesteader by Micheaux, depicted African Americans in a way that they could realistically see themselves.
+Oscar Micheaux, a pioneer in the race film industry, directed and produced over 40 feature films throughout his career, gaining support from black people across the country.
+Race movies such as The Homesteader by Micheaux depicted African Americans in a more realistic way.
 Micheaux founded the Micheaux Film and Book Company in 1918, to produce films focused on African American audiences.
-His most well-known films include Within Our Gates, The Exile, and Lying Lips.
-Micheaux tackled race relations head on in his films, but even he was criticized by other black Americans for preferring lighter skinned actors and actresses.
+His most well-known films include Within Our Gates, The Exile and Lying Lips.
+Micheaux tackled race relations head-on in his films, but even he was criticized by other black Americans for preferring lighter skinned actors and actresses.
 Although he cast African Americans, many of the stars in Micheaux’s films were very fair skinned.
 While race films were still influenced by colorism, they did present a greater variety in the depictions of and opportunities for African Americans.
 The popularity of race films underscores how great the desire was for films showing realistic representations of African Americans.

-Written by Kye Farrow, Spring 2018 Robert F. Smith Fund Intern
+Written by Kye Farrow, Robert F. Smith Fund intern

 - Lost Boundaries (full video on YouTube)